 The following consolidated statement of operations data for the five years ended December 31, 2010 and the consolidated balance sheet data as of December 31, 2010, 2009, 2008, 2007 and 2006 have been derived from our audited consolidated financial statements and the related notes.
 Our historical results are not necessarily indicative of the results to be expected for future periods.
-The following selected consolidated financial data for the three years ended December 31, 2010 and as of December 31, 2010 and 2009, should be read in conjunction with our audited consolidated financial statements and the related notes in Item 8 of this Annual Report on Form 10-K. In addition, in April 2010, we completed our acquisition of Switch & Data Facilities Company, Inc., which was a significant acquisition.
+The following selected consolidated financial data for the three years ended December 31, 2010 and as of December 31, 2010 and 2009, should be read in conjunction with our audited consolidated financial statements and the related notes in Item 8 of this Annual Report on Form 10-K and "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Item 7 of this Annual Report on Form 10-K. In addition, in April 2010, we completed our acquisition of Switch & Data Facilities Company, Inc., which was a significant acquisition.
 For further information on this acquisition, refer to Note 2 of our Notes to Consolidated Financial Statements in Item 8 of this Annual Report on Form 10-K.